pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      as attributes in the input mesh's point data.
 The attribute's copy
      |      flags are honored, except for normals.
      |
-     |      For more details see `vtkTessellatorFilter <https://vtk.org/doc/nightly/html/classvtkTessellatorFilter.html#details>`_.
+     |      For more details see :vtk:`vtkTessellatorFilter`.
      |
      |      Parameters
      |      ----------